Gold Town, California

-Gold Town (on topographic maps) or OarVille is a former settlement in Kern County, California.
+Gold Town (on topographic maps) or OarVilleis a former settlement in Kern County, California.
 It was located 9.5 mi north of Rosamond, at an elevation of 2713 ft.

 Today, Goldtown exists only as a grid of dirt roads and a few abandoned buildings and mines in the desert off the California State Route 14.
 Silver Queen Road is the main paved road that connects Goldtown to the California State Route 14.